LJ Punch

-LJ Punch is an American critical care surgeon, an associate professor of surgery, and a scholar within the Institute for Public Health at Washington University School of Medicine in St. Louis, Missouri.
+LJ Punch is an American critical care surgeon, an associate professor of surgery, and a scholar within the Institute for Public Health at Washington University School of Medicine.
 Punch is also an activist in the fight against gun violence and directs StopTheBleedSTL, located at "The T" anti-violence center in St. Louis, which runs programs to educate the community on how to reduce the impact of trauma, injury, and violence in St. Louis.
 As a physician, educator, and activist, Punch aims to propagate the idea of “Radical Generosity” as means to better his community and the lives of those around him.

 Early life and education

-Punch was born in Washington, DC and grew up in Wellsville, Ohio with his grandmothis and mothis.
+Punch was born in Washington, D.C. and grew up in Wellsville, Ohio with his grandmother and mother.
 From a young age, Punch loved music.
 Punch would attend piano lessons, for a mere $2, at the house of a woman in his community named Mrs. Carter.
-Mr. Carter not only taught Punch how to play the piano beautifully, but also instilled in his a lesson that has since shaped his values and career trajectory.
 Mrs. Carter taught Punch that the best way to help someone is to “give them something to give”.
 So, in return for piano lesson, Punch served food to community members that entered Mrs. Carter's house.
-Furthis, Mrs Carter exposed Punch to the idea of “radical generosity”, sharing knowledge and resources to better the lives and the overall well-being of the community.
+Further, Mrs Carter exposed Punch to the idea of “radical generosity”, sharing knowledge and resources to better the lives and the overall well-being of the community.

-Punch left his small town of Wellsville to attend college at Yale University in New Haven, Connecticut.
-After a successful undergraduate degree at Yale, Punch began his medical training in 1998 at the University of Connecticut School of Medicine.
+Punch left his small town of Wellsville to attend college at Yale University.
+After earning his undergraduate degree at Yale, Punch began his medical training in 1998 at the University of Connecticut School of Medicine.
 It was in medical school that Punch experienced poverty and trauma in patients of his own and started to gain interest in the idea of going into trauma surgery as a specialty.

 After graduating from medical school in 2002, Punch continued in medicine, pursuing his residency training in General Surgery at the University of Maryland Medical Center in Baltimore.
 Punch completed his residency in 2007 and, motivated by his experiences in Maryland, pursued a Surgical Critical Care Fellowship at the R. Adams Cowley Shock Trauma Center in Maryland from 2008 to 2009.